minenwerfer/semantic-api/README.md

 ## Quick start

 Semantic API lets you define your API resources using a `JSON schema` superset called `Description`.
 The `defineDescription` function is strongely typed, and thanks to the latest TypeScript releases we can catch unintended choices such as setting an unexisting property as required.
-Trying to define a property that doesn't follow default casing will also result in a TS error.
+Trying to define a property that doesn't follow default casing will also result in a TS error as a way to ensure consistency.

 ```typescript
 import { defineDescription } from '@semantic-api/api'